Occaneechi Band of the Saponi Nation

 The Occaneechi Band of the Saponi Nation is a state-recognized tribe in North Carolina.

 They first formed as the Eno Occaneechi Indian Association in 1984 but changed their name in 1994.
-They claim descent from the historic Occaneechi, Saponi, and other Eastern Siouan language-speaking Indians who occupied the Piedmont of North Carolina and Virginia.
+They claim descent from the historic Occaneechi, Saponi, and other eastern Siouan language-speaking Indians who occupied the Piedmont of North Carolina and Virginia.

 The tribe maintains an office in Mebane, where it carries out programs to benefit more than 2,000 members.
 John "Blackfeather" Jeffries (d.
 2023) of Hillsborough, North Carolina, served as chairperson for many years.

+History

 Historical tribes

 Limited documentation exists linking members of the tribe to the historical Occaneechi and Saponi tribes.
 After warfare in the Southeast in the 18th century, most of the remaining Saponi tribe members went north.
-In 1740, Saponi migrated to Shamokin in Pennsylvania for protection with the Haudenosaunee.
-In 1711 the majority of Saponi migrated with the Cayuga to near Ithaca, New York, while some remained in Pennsylvania until 1778.
-After the American Revolution, they relocated with the Iroquois in Canada, as they had been allies of the British.
+In 1740, Saponi migrated to Shamokin in Pennsylvania to join the Haudenosaunee Confederacy where they would have protection from the other League members.
+In 1711, the majority of Saponi migrated with their Cayuga guardians to near Ithaca, New York, while some remained in Pennsylvania until 1778.
+After the American Revolution, they fled with the rest of the Haudenosaunee to Canada, as they were allies of the British.

+Modern history

+Families ancestral to the Occaneechi Band were previously referred to as Portuguese and Croatan.
+They descend from the "Texas Settlement" of 1820, a triracial settlement in North Carolina.
+Academic J. Lorand Matory states the predecessors of the Occaneechi Band are the result of internal splits within triracial isolate families.
+Some families ancestral to the Band are the Jeffries, Bunch, Haitcock, Whitmore, Steward, and Watkin families.
+Members of the "Texas Community" petitioned for a separate school from the local Black school in 1930s, but were rejected by Alamance County.
+(Note: One member of the community was noted to not have signed, due to his suspicion his children with a Black woman would not be admitted.)
+Noting their dress and dance forms were borrowed from Plains Indians, Matory proposes they utilized powwows as a method to perform their worthiness to be recognized as Native American.